Gotti

 Another problem with the various hits we see is…this comes off as…well, a “greatest hits” package.
 We don’t just want to see the various killings Gotti was involved in.
 It would be nice if there was a bit of tension or drama involved in how all of this went down.

 There are moments that weren’t horrible, but you felt could’ve been better.
-For example, John Gotti Jr. (Spencer Rocco Lofranco) visiting his dad in jail (who is ravished by cancer), telling him he wants out of the life.
+For example, John Gotti Jr. (Spencer Rocco Lofranco) visiting his dad in jail (who is ravaged by cancer), telling him he wants out of the life.
 Good acting and decent writing, but it didn’t pack the emotional punch it should’ve.

 There’s a scene where John Gotti loses a son during a car accident.
 Again, it doesn’t have the emotional heft it should.